Combined Heat and Power Partnership

 The CHP Partnership has developed services and tools to assist those considering implementing CHP at their facilities.
 Visit the Technical Assistance for Candidate Sites pages of our Web site at to learn more about the CHP project development process, whom to involve on your CHP project team, typical options for system financing, and other services EPA provides.

-This information is updated regularly in the Database of CHP Policies and Incentives (dCHPP).
+This information is updated regularly in the dCHPP (CHP Policies and incentives database).

 EPA recognizes highly efficient CHP projects that achieve fuel and emissions savings over comparable state-of-the-art separate heat and power with an ENERGY STAR CHP Award.
 EPA accepts award applications continuously and presents awards at key events.
 For more information on applying for an ENERGY STAR CHP Award for your hotel, visit the Public Recognition pages of our Web site.